Functional Breathing: How to Use the Breath in Surfing, Training & Daily Life.

 I personally began exploring breathwork deeply in 2005 when I started practicing yoga.
 At first, it was the breathing techniques in Vinyasa classes that fascinated me (Ujaii breathing for example).
 They were both energizing and calming.
 Later, when I couldn’t continue my physical practice for a while, I turned to Pranayama - specific breathing patterns practiced in stillness.
 I heard the phrase: "The breath is the bridge to the subconscious."
 Over time, I began to understand what that really meant.
 I also learned: "The breath is a tiger you are trying to tame."

 Breathwork is a powerful tool that needs to be used with proper guidance.
-I was lucky to learn from the best.
-Some very experienced teachers who passed on their knowledge in a smart yet humble way.
+I was lucky to learn from very experienced teachers who passed on their wisdom in a humble way.
 This lead me to never stop doing it.
 The effects are subtle at first, but over time, they’re transformational.
-By now I have practised basic pranayama techniques on a daily basis for almost 20 years -- building slow & steady - the only way that is safe and turn it into very enjoyable healthy habit.

 Based on years of study and hands-on experience — both in yoga and more scientific approaches — here’s how I use the breath in three key areas: Exercise, Surfing, and Daily life.